healty-diet/eda_ru_parser/README.md

 In the destination folder a separate file will be created for every recipe.
 File names will be "0.json", "1.json" etc.

+**Please note** that this application requires a Tor browser to be running during the whole process of parsing.
+This is required because of proxy usage.

 ## LICENSE

 Calorizator parser is licensed under the MIT License.